 Iα(x,y,z)=c(sin(α)/sin(3)) (1-e-TR/T1))(1-cos(α) e-TR/T1) (3)

-Iα (x, y, z) in equation (3) represents the intensity value observed in FLASH images acquired with 5˚, 15˚ and 30˚ flip angles, respectively and c is acquired from the image with α =3˚.
+Iα (x, y, z) in equation (3) represents the intensity value observed in FLASH images acquired with 5˚, 15˚ and 30˚ flip angles, respectively, where c is acquired from the image with α =3˚.
 So far, all the parameters in Eq.
-(3) are known except from T1.
+(3) are known except for T1.
 The usage of 3 equations derived from 3 images and the only one unknown parameter (T1) make this problem over-determined.
-Based on previous studies, the range of the T1 is determined as 0-4000 ms. For all these candidate values of T1, intensity is calculated for all three images (α=5˚, 15˚ and 30˚) based on eq.
+Based on previous studies, the range of the T1 is determined as 0-4000 ms. For all these candidate values of T1, intensity Iα(x,y,z) is calculated for all three images (α=5˚, 15˚ and 30˚) based on eq.
 (3).
-Then, computed theoretical Iα for each T1 and measured real Iα in image is subtracted and squared.
-Through a least square error fit, the T1 value of the Iα which has the smallest error is assigned as the T1 value of that particular voxel.This method was implemented in MATLAB[36]to create 3D T1 maps of each participant.
+Then, computed theoretical Iα for each T1 and measured real Iα in image is subtracted and squared for the voxel (x,y,z).
+Through a least square error fit, the T1 value of the Iα which has the smallest error is assigned as the T1 value of that particular voxel.This method is implemented in MATLAB[36]to create 3D T1 maps of each participant.

 Segmentation

-FSL’s FAST tool[32] was used for segment the MPRAGE image, which was already aligned to T1 maps,into three tissue types (WM, GM and CSF).The binary CSF mask was used to remove the CSF from the T1 maps because age related atrophy in the cortex and ventricular enlargementin the subcortical areas introduce data processing errors during comparison of ROIs between the young and old subjects.
-Thebinary masks of WM and GM are then used as a basis for T1 measurements (see Fig. 1).
-The usage of WM masks was especially important to minimize the partial volume effects (PVE) in the aging brain.
+FSL’s FAST tool[32] is used to segment the MPRAGE image, into three tissue types (WM, GM and CSF).
+The MPRAGE image is aligned to the T1 map image through the FLASH images.
+Hence, the binary CSF mask produced from the MPRAGE image can be used to remove the CSF from the T1 maps, to take care of the data processing errors due to the atrophy in the cortex and ventricular enlargementin the subcortical areas of the aging group.
+Thebinary masks of WM and GM produced from the MPRAGE are then used as a basis for T1 measurements in specific ROIs depicted by the atlas (see Fig. 1).
+The usage of WM masks is especially important to minimize the partial volume effects (PVE) in the aging brain.
 These procedures are illustrated in Figure 1.

 Figure 1.
-Data processing pipeline for T1 mapping(Red: bilateral caudate and putamen ROIs from atlas).
+Data processing pipeline for T1 mapping(Red: bilateral caudate and putamen ROIs from the atlas).

 ROI Analyses

-AFNI’s CA_N27_ML atlas was used for ROI signal measurements.
+AFNI’s CA_N27_ML atlas is used for ROI signal measurements.
 We have created ROIs based on this atlas and measured average T1 values of each participant on a total of 134 regions: 12 regions from subcortical area, 72 regions for cortex and 50 regions in cerebellum (25 for each GM and WM area).
-Additionally, 72 WM masks in cortex were created for elimination of WM tissues surrounding gyri.
+Additionally, 72 WM masks in cortex are created for elimination of WM tissues surrounding gyri.

 Statistical Analyses

-Kolmogorov-Smirnov test was applied for T1 values of each ROI to determine the distribution of the data.
-Then, according to the outcome either independent samples t-test or Mann-Whitney U Test was conducted to investigate the T1 variations of the defined ROIs between young and old participants.
-The outcomes were interpreted for Bonferroni corrected p values suitable for 2 repeated measures, one from each hemisphere.
-The false positive ratewas controlled using family-wise error (FWE) correction for multiple comparisons, and thresholded at p<0.05 at the cluster level.
+Kolmogorov-Smirnov test is applied for T1 values of each ROI to determine the distribution of the data.
+Then, according to the outcome either independent samples t-test or Mann-Whitney U Test is conducted to investigate the T1 variations of the defined ROIs between young and old participants.
+The outcomes are interpreted for Bonferroni corrected p values suitable for 2 repeated measures, one from each hemisphere.
+The false positive rate is controlled using family-wise error (FWE) correction for multiple comparisons, and thresholded at p<0.05 at the cluster level.

 Results